 I hope you can see that you really don’t need to plan a big old launch for your first group program.
 Gather some of your favourite people, take the pressure off and test it out.
 Once you’ve gathered some epic testimonials (which could be a separate post on it’s own because, honestly, this is the gold) you can go out there with a super refined offer and launch strategy.

 You need a big splashy launch and 10k Insta followers

 The truth?
 With your first group program launch, start small with a beta test and grow from there

 We teach ALL of this, from how to create curriculum for your program that gets results, to how to price your beta, how to ask people to join the beta, and scripts to how to get killer testimonials), in Your First Group Program.
-Check it out here (and join before Nov 12 and get $200 off, plus access to TWO group coaching calls with me!)
+Check it out here.

 Let’s help you launch your first group program with ease!